foundata/guidelines/ansible-style-guide.md

 ## Ansible lint<a id="linting"></a>

-You MUST check your playbooks, roles and other applicable files with [`ansible-lint`](https://docs.ansible.com/ansible-lint/).
+You MUST check your playbooks, collections, roles, and other applicable files with [`ansible-lint`](https://docs.ansible.com/ansible-lint/).

 **Reasoning:**

-Ansible Lint is a Ansible Core Team project and widely adopted.
-You can run it offline and it provides a commandline tool for linting playbooks and helps you to find lines that could potentially be improved.
-Following its advice is helping to create consistent code.
+Ansible Lint is an official project by the Ansible Core Team and is widely adopted.
+It can be run offline and provides a command-line tool for linting playbooks, helping to identify areas for potential improvement.
+Following its recommendations promotes consistent, high-quality code.